 Rental Property Inspections

-The City of Huntington went through a multi-year process with the objective of ensuring all rental housing is maintained in a good, safe and sanitary condition.
+The City of Huntington went through a multi-year process to ensure all rental housing is maintained in good, safe, and sanitary condition.

 Why Inspections of Rental Properties are Needed